Zoghayyer/Omnifood/README.md

 # Omnifood
-Omnifood is a web application for food ordering and delivery
+Omnifood is a web application for food ordering and delivery.